cloudmesh-community/fa18-523-60/paper/paper.md

 `$ db.aggregate( [  { $listLocalSessions: { allUsers: true } } ] )`

-The *$listSessions* stage list out all session that have been active long enough to propagate to the *system.sessions* collection [@www-docs.mongodb].
+The *$listSessions* stage lists out all session that have been active long enough to propagate to the *system.sessions* collection [@www-docs.mongodb].
 ```
 $ use config